26bz/whmcs-to-discord-client-verification/readme.md

 1. **Place Files**:
    - Add `discord.php` to the root directory of your WHMCS installation.
+   - Place `discord.tpl` inside your themes folder alongside the other .tpl files
    - Place `config.php` outside the web root or use environment variables to store sensitive credentials securely.
 Sample `config.php` content:
      ```php
      <?php